 After strong safety laws for oil and gas drilling were issued in Colorado, industry fought hard to undo them.
 Earthjustice defended the important rules and continues working to ensure they are strengthened.

 In 2008, the Colorado Oil and Gas Conservation Commission overhauled the state permitting process for oil and gas development in Colorado.
 Under the new regulations, public health, environmental and wildlife concerns for the first time became a central part of the permitting process.

-Earthjustice has been asked to represent the conservation community in these proceedings, to make the case for regulations that are open and transparent and protective of the environment, and to counter an intense campaign by the oil and gas industry to weaken the proposed rules.
+Earthjustice represented the conservation community in the hotly-contested administrative proceedings, which lasted more than eight months.
+We advocated for regulations that opened the permitting process to the public and protected communities and the environment.
+We also worked to counter an intense campaign by the oil and gas industry to weaken the proposed rules.